Carpenter's Road Lock: Restoration

-As a result of the passing of the British Waterways Act 1968, Bow Back Rivers were classified as a remainder waterway, meaning that no investment was likely to be made in them.
+As a result of the passing of the Transport Act 1968, Bow Back Rivers were classified as a remainder waterway, meaning that no investment was likely to be made in them.
 However, in 2002, British Waterways decided that full restoration of the channels should be a national priority, and the Mayor of London ensured that this was included in the London Plan.
 By 2006, the International Olympic Committee had awarded the 2012 Games to London, and the chosen site for the main venues included most of the Bow Back Rivers.
-Initial restoration of City Mills Lock was completed early that year, In July 2006, the Olympic Development Authority sanctioned the building of a new lock on the Prescott Channel, which was subsequently named Three Mills Lock.
+Initial restoration of City Mills Lock was completed early that year, In July 2006, the Olympic Delivery Authority sanctioned the building of a new lock on the Prescott Channel, which was subsequently named Three Mills Lock.
 Its purpose was to control water levels in the Waterworks River, maintaining them at a level where navigation was possible throughout the day.
 Previously, it had been a muddy creek at low tide, and at high tide, there was inadequate headroom to pass beneath the Northern Outfall Sewer, which crossed on a low bridge.
 The lock and associated flood defence structure were completed in 2009.

-Once Three Mills Lock was operational, the Waterworks River was no longer tidal, and so waterlevels at Carpenter's Road Lock were more predictable.
+Once Three Mills Lock was operational, the Waterworks River was no longer tidal, and so water levels at Carpenter's Road Lock were more predictable.
 In 2010, British Waterways were hopeful that negotiations with High Speed 1 Ltd, who were operating the Channel Tunnel rail link, would result in £800,000 towards the cost of restoring Carpenter's Road Lock.
 This was part of a larger programme to ensure that the Stratford and Olympic areas were adequately drained.
 Little progress was made, and with the 2012 Olympic stadium sited about 100 m south of the lock, on an island site between the Old River Lea and the City Mill River which branches just to the south of the lock, it was cosmetically restored and a wide bridge was constructed above the lock from Stratford City to the stadium.
 In order to accommodate the bridge, the gantries and ramps were demolished.